RoTorEx/RoTorEx/README.md

 - :telescope: I'm working on myself.

-- :seedling: Actively practice writing programs and solving problems on Python.
-Working with Git and Linux.
-Learning SQL and algorithms.
+- :seedling: I'm currently actively studying backend Python development (Django and DRF, PostgreSQL, Linux).
+I study algorithms and solve problems on codewars, work with Git.
+I plan to learn Docker and not stop there!

 - :dancers: I'm looking for my first job as backend Python developer.